Fight-Foundation/Whitepaper/tokenomics.md

 # Tokenomics

-## Overview and supply
+## Overview and Supply

 $FIGHT is a Solana (SPL) IP token with a **fixed maximum supply of 10,000,000,000 tokens**.
-At the Token Generation Event (TGE), the initial price is **$0.0500**, implying a **$500,000,000 FDV**.
-Circulating supply at TGE is **~9.35% (935,000,000 $FIGHT)**.
-All other tokens remain locked and vest according to the schedules below.
-This structure establishes clear scarcity from day one while leaving ample runway for long-term ecosystem incentives.
+At the Token Generation Event (TGE), the initial reference price is **$0.0500**, implying a **$500,000,000 fully diluted supply benchmark**.
+Circulating supply at TGE is expected to be **approximately 9.35% (935,000,000 $FIGHT)**, with all other tokens locked and vesting according to the schedules below.

+This structure provides transparency around token allocation while ensuring long-term alignment between community participants, contributors, and partners.

+> *Token supply and emission schedules are described for technical transparency only.
+No offer or solicitation is being made.
+Pricing and market data, if any, are indicative and provided by third parties.*

 ## Composition at TGE

 Circulating tokens at launch consist of:
 - **Community**: 5% of its allocation (285,000,000 $FIGHT)
 - **Liquidity**: 100% of its allocation (650,000,000 $FIGHT)

-Every other category (Team, Investors, Advisors, etc..) begins fully locked.
-This mix enables healthy price discovery and market depth, while ensuring that short-term supply is driven by user incentives and liquidity—not early unlocks.
+All other categories (Team, Investors, Advisors, etc.) begin fully locked.
+This design ensures that early supply is directed toward community participation and liquidity, not early unlocks.

-## Why this design matters

-The launch mix reduces slippage for mainstream users on day one, avoids reflexive sell pressure from large unlocks, and directs most early supply toward utility (community programs) and accessibility (liquidity).
-As product surfaces (prediction markets, fighter communities, merch/tickets) come online, that accessible supply is used to participate—creating transaction flow that the DAO can redirect toward buybacks/burns and growth grants.
+## Design Rationale

+The initial mix supports stable market access and minimizes early unlock pressure.
+It focuses the first phase of circulation on genuine ecosystem participation—fans joining through FightID, staking, and fighter community activities—while maintaining transparency on vesting and governance processes managed by the DAO.

 ## Allocation and Release

 ### Community — 57.0% (5,700,000,000 $FIGHT)

-**Release schedule**: 5% at TGE, then 1/48 of the remainder monthly over 48 months.
+**Release schedule:** 5% at TGE, then 1/48 of the remainder monthly over 48 months.

-**Purpose**: Airdrops, staking rewards, ecosystem grants, and community programs that bring fans, fighters, and builders into the loop.
+**Purpose:** Airdrops, staking rewards, ecosystem grants, and community programs to engage fans, fighters, and builders.

-**Why it matters**: A large community allocation lets us reward real participation over multiple seasons rather than burning through incentives in the first months.
-It aligns with UFC's event cadence and provides consistent reasons for new and returning fans to engage.

-**How value accrues to $FIGHT**: Community incentives increase entries, staking, and commerce that generate $FIGHT-denominated fees.
-Those fees flow to the DAO and are used for buybacks/burns and future growth programs—linking participation directly to token value.
+**Rationale:** The large community allocation ensures rewards can be distributed across multiple seasons, aligned with UFC’s fight-week cadence and ongoing product launches.

+---

 ### Core Team — 15.0% (1,500,000,000 $FIGHT)

-**Release schedule**: 12-month cliff, then 1/24 monthly over the next 24 months.
+**Release schedule:** 12-month cliff, then 1/24 monthly over the next 24 months.

-**Why it matters**: A one-year cliff eliminates early supply shocks from contributors and ensures the team is aligned with multi-season delivery.

-**How value accrues to $FIGHT**: Teams are incentivized to build fee-producing utilities (prediction markets, staking programs, communities).
-As those utilities grow, the DAO can allocate more cash flow to buybacks/burns, strengthening the token while contributors vest gradually.
+**Rationale:** The one-year cliff ensures alignment with multi-season delivery and avoids short-term supply shocks.
+Token vesting follows published schedules governed by DAO transparency standards.

+---

 ### Advisors — 4.0% (400,000,000 $FIGHT)

-**Release schedule**: 12-month lockup, then 1/18 monthly over 18 months.
+**Release schedule:** 12-month lockup, then 1/18 monthly over 18 months.

-**Why it matters**: Strategic help is rewarded without introducing early sell pressure.
-Advisors are encouraged to focus on distribution, listings, and partnerships that compound over time.

-**How value accrues to $FIGHT**: Advisors help open new surfaces where $FIGHT is used (exchanges, partners, commerce).
-More surfaces mean more sinks and fees, which the DAO recirculates into buybacks/burns and ecosystem grants.
+**Rationale:** Strategic partners and advisors are compensated for distribution, listings, and ecosystem growth support, with long-term vesting that prevents early liquidity pressure.

+---

 ### Liquidity — 6.5% (650,000,000 $FIGHT)

-**Release schedule**: 100% unlocked at TGE.
+**Release schedule:** 100% unlocked at TGE.

-**Why it matters**: Day-one depth reduces slippage and enables mainstream fans to acquire and use $FIGHT without friction.

-**How value accrues to $FIGHT**: Healthy routing and minimal slippage encourage participation in prediction markets, communities, and commerce.
-Each transaction generates fees that flow to the DAO for buybacks/burns and growth, creating a self-reinforcing loop.
+**Rationale:** Day-one liquidity ensures accessible entry points for fans and ecosystem participants while reducing slippage and promoting fair participation across decentralized and centralized venues.

+---

+### Investors — 17.5% (1,750,000,000 $FIGHT)

+**Release schedule:** 12-month lockup, then 1/18 monthly over 18 months.
+**Rationale:** Long-term vesting aligns capital partners with sustained growth, product maturity, and governance milestones.

+---

+### Governance and Transparency

+All token unlocks are executed through on-chain schedules and reported via DAO dashboards.
+Treasury policies governing emissions, grants, and liquidity programs are **community-approved and may be adjusted through governance proposals**.

+> *Nothing in this section should be interpreted as an offer of securities, a promise of future value, or an expectation of profit.
+All allocations and parameters are subject to change by DAO governance or legal requirements.*